datastax/kafka-sink/changelog/README.md

 ### 1.0.0-alpha2
 - [improvement] KAF-38: Improve performance by parallelizing record mapping and using partition-key-based batches when possible
 - [bug] KAF-36: Kafka Sink fails when optional schema types are used in Avro schema
+- [bug] KAF-37: Using a boolean field in a UDT causes CodecNotFoundException

 ### 1.0.0-alpha1
 - [new feature] KAF-1: Support JSON Records